Sydney Curnow Vosper: Personal history

 Vosper was born in Stonehouse, Plymouth, in 1866 to Samuel, a brewer, and Eleanor Vosper.
-He attend a school in Somerset and Plymouth College.
+He attended a school in Somerset and Plymouth College.
 Following this he spent three years as an architect's apprentice before beginning his artistic career as an illustrator in London.
 He would later leave to study for three years at the Académie Colarossi in Paris, studying under Raphaël Collin.
 As a watercolour painter, Vosper began exhibiting his work in local art galleries throughout England, but also at the Paris Salon and the Royal Academy.
 Vosper painted landscapes but is perhaps best known for his figure painting.
 A favoured subject was the town and people of Le Faouët in Brittany.

 A turning point in Vosper's work occurred when he married Constance James, the daughter of Frank T. James, a solicitor and former mayor of Merthyr Tydfil.
 This connection to Wales would change his output, and in his later career his paintings would be heavily influenced by Welsh culture and life.
 He died on 10 July 1942 at the Teign House Hotel, Shaldon, Devon, having also lived at Westbourne Terrace in the Bayswater district of London.